alvi231078/D2---Line-Follower-Robot/README.md

 ## 🚧 Obstacle Avoidance Protocol

-When an object is detected within **30 cm** using an ultrasonic sensor:
+When an object is detected within **30-cm** using an ultrasonic sensor:

 1. ➤ **Right Turn** – Exit the line path
 2. ➤ **Forward Motion** – Navigate alongside the obstacle